Last Updated on June 28, 2023 by Norvan Martin

 - Use soundproof curtains.

 So that’s the complete rundown on how to soundproof your home theater with drywall.
-Remember, you can also seal drafty windows using acoustic caulk, but of course, that won’t work for noise created inside the house.
+Remember, you can also seal your sound-leaking windows using acoustic caulk, but of course, that won’t work for noise created inside the house.
 For that, you can use sound baffles.